jsiek/deduce/Reference.md

           ... = z + y + x by add_commute[y+x][z]
 end
 ```

+### Use `all x1:T1,...,xn:Tn.
+P`

+A proof of `all x1:T1,...,xn:Tn.
+P` can be used to prove the
+formula `P` where the `x1,...,xn` have been replaced by
+terms of your choice.
+Use square brackets to enclose your
+comma-delimited sequence of choices.

 ```{.deduce #all_example_elim}
 theorem all_example_elim: 1 + 2 + 3 = 3 + 2 + 1